bithavoc/express-winston/Readme.md

     npm install express-winston

+If you're already using express-winston, and want to stick with the stable version based on winston 0.9.x, you should instead do:

+    npm install express-winston@0.x.x --save

 ## Usage

 express-winston provides middlewares for request and error logging of your express.js application.
 It uses 'whitelists' to select properties from the request and (new in 0.2.x) response objects.